apnadkarni/blt/man/datatable.rst

     Add link entries to the table.

   **-pattern** *pattern*
-    Only add entries matching *pattern* to the table.
+    Only add entries matching *pattern* to the table. *Pattern* is a glob-style pattern.

   **-readable**
     Add readable file and directory entries to the table.